 Mr. Fountain Leroy “Roy” Wallace, 89, beloved husband of Vivian Cherrix Wallace and a resident of Wachapreague, VA, passed away Monday, September 7, 2020 at Peninsula Regional Medical Center in Salisbury, MD.
 Born March 22, 1931 in Wachapreague, he was the only child born to the late William Naaman Wallace and Margaret Phillips Wallace.

 Following retirement from government service, Roy returned to Wachapreague and continued his dedication to public service as the mayor of his hometown and as a volunteer with the United States Coast Guard Auxiliary.
 He led the town for several terms, stepping down in 1988, when he became an officer of the auxiliary.
-Over the next 30 years, Roy worked his way through the ranks, becoming commodore for the 5th district to include Virginia, North Carolina, Maryland, and Delaware, a title he was most proud of achieving.
+Over the next 30 years, Roy worked his way through the ranks, becoming commodore for the 5th district to include Virginia, North Carolina, Maryland, and District of Columbia, a title he was most proud of achieving.

 Roy always made time for Vivian, beginning with their courtship during college, where they frequented dances on the UVA campus.
 Over the years, they enjoyed weekend getaways, and especially looked forward to evenings on their back porch in the little city by the sea.